intel-analytics/ipex-llm/docs/docs/APIGuide/Data.md

 ---
 ## **SparseTensor**
 To describe an SparseTensor, we need indices, values, and shape:
-Indices means non-zero elements' indices; values means the values of the non-zero elements;
+indices means non-zero elements' indices; values means the values of the non-zero elements;
-Shape means the dense shape of this SparseTensor.
+shape means the dense shape of this SparseTensor.

 For example, an 2D 3x4 DenseTensor:
 ```